utcs356/sp25/_pages/3_improved_router.md

 ### Appendix: Table Insertion API for `controller.py`
 1. Create a table entry you want to insert.
-    In the skeleton code, the instance of the `helper` class, `p4info_helper`, is already created and initialized.
-Its role is to interpret the human-readable format of P4 objects in the way that the P4 program understands.
+    In the skeleton code, the `helper` class instance, `p4info_helper`, is already created and initialized.
+Its role is to interpret the human-readable format of P4 objects as the P4 program understands.
 To build a table entry in a way that the P4 program understands, you can use the `helper` class's `buildTableEntry()` method.
 Its API is described below.
     ```
     def buildTableEntry(self,
                         table_name, # human-readable table name in string